dirs-dev/directories-jvm/README.md

 ### 10 – in development

-- Full Windows support
+- Full Windows support: `downloadDir` and `publicDir` are now supported.
-- Improved speed on Windows and Linux
+- Improved speed on Windows and Linux.
+- Changed static fields in `BaseDirectories` and `UserDirectories` to instance fields.
+  Instances can be created with `BaseDirectories.get()` and `UserDirectories.get()`.

 ### 9 – current stable version